au-mobile-robots/Tutorials/ROS VM/ros_vm.md

 and the password is "robot"

 ## Setup IP of ROS
 Since the VM is set in bridge mode, it will be connected to the same network as your own computer.
-Your router probably has a DHCP server, which will provide an IP address for the VM.
-You can see this IP by bringing up a new terminal (CTRL+ALT+t for a new window, or CTRL+SHIFT+t for a new tab) and type in
+Your router most likely has a DHCP server, which will provide an IP address for the VM.
+You can see this IP-address by bringing up a new terminal (CTRL+ALT+t for a new window, or CTRL+SHIFT+t for a new tab in existing window) and type in
 ```
 ip addr
 ```